siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 * **$ASX** A Maximum Switch Mode

 Modes:
-* 0=off - switch closures will have no effect
+* 0=disabled - Switch closures will have no effect.
+Unused switch pins must be disabled.
 * 1=homing only - Switch is active during homing but has no effect otherwise
 * 2=homing and limits - Switch is active during homing and acts as kill switch during normal operation.
-In this mode limit and homing switches are shared.
-For the duration of the homing cycle the limit switches act as homing switches.
-Once homing is complete they revert to being limit switches.
-(Note: If a limit switch is hit outside of a homing operation it will reset the machine).
+* 3=limits only - Switch is not active in homing but will act as a kill switch during normal operation.

+It is important to configure all switch pins (all 8) even if you are not using them.
+Configure all unused pins as Disabled.
+Otherwise NC configurations will not work.

 ## Homing Configuration Settings